-The subscription business model can be very lucrative if contract billing is properly managed.
+The subscription business model can be very lucrative if managed properly.
 Gone are the days of selling a piece of software and that being the end of the business relationship.
-We see more and more businesses switching to a subscription based business model for their software and related services because it gives clients some flexibility and companies a more fluid revenue stream.
-However, one challenge that comes with subscription based services and solutions is the management and automation of recurring invoices.
+More and more, we see businesses switching to a subscription-based model for their software and related services because it gives clients flexibility and companies a more fluid revenue stream.
+However, one challenge that comes with subscription-based services and solutions is the management and automation of recurring invoices.
 What follows is a brief overview of areas where subscription billing management software can help you better manage contracts and recurring invoicing.